tytydraco/yessleep/out/Van_Winkles_Nursing_Home.md

 It’s my last week of high school, and I’ve started playing a game – whenever I do something for the last time, I make a note of it in my head.
 I performed my last concert in the stuffy auditorium.
 I took my last bite of the cafeteria’s dry chicken patties.
-And I pissed one, final time in one of the too-low, too-round urinals that always sprays back.
+And I pissed one, final time in one of the too-low, too-round urinals that always spray back.

-I listen to the final bell.
-It rings its shrill tune, same as it always has and always will.
+The final bell rings its shrill tune.
+I won’t ever hear it again.
 I watch through the bus window as the school disappears from sight.

 The bus screeches to a halt.
 I stand and shove my way through the underclassmen who dangle their legs across the aisle.
-At the front, I thank the kindly bus driver and bid him farewell – taking those final few steps down to the street and out, through the door.
+At the front, I thank the kindly bus driver and bid him farewell.
+Then, down the final few steps and out to the street.
 The bus continues on.
-I take one final glance before it turns around the corner – it passes by a slim white car and then it is gone.
+It passes by a slim white car before turning the corner and it is gone.
 I check the boxes in my head: last, last, last.

-I turn, and start to plug my earbuds in – but pause, as a thunderous revving rolls through the neighborhood – and I see a blur of white cut straight through my periphery – I don’t have time to run – the white car clips up the curb and barrels through me.
+I turn, and start to plug my earbuds in, but pause – a thunderous revving rolls through the neighborhood.
+I see a blur of white cut straight through my periphery, and I don’t have time to run – the white car clips up the curb and barrels through me.
 I’m sent sprawling across the cement, my flesh torn and leaking red hot blood.
 It feels like lava against my skin, tastes like the bite of steel.
 I take a deep breath, convinced it will be my last.

 The world is drowned in black.

-I sleep for a long time.

 ~

-I spend a lifetime submerged in the darkness, my eyes shut tight.
+I spend an eternity submerged in the darkness, my eyes shut tight.
 The world and its sweat and its pain are knocking, slamming the front door with their fists.
 But I won’t answer.
 I won’t.

 And then I feel the kiss of a damp towel.
 A gentle hand guides its smoothness across my face and down my neck.
 So cold, so soft.
 “Mr. Irving?”
 Her voice is soothing, and like the towel it summons me from my dreamless sleep.
 I open my eyes to a room I have never seen and a woman I have never met.
 She gasps.
 “You’re awake.”